ConnerAdamsMaine/Wagner-Bot/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-For any questions or support, please contact us at [your.email@example.com].
+For any questions or support, please contact us at support@notconner.me